DOI-ONRR/doi-extractives-data/journal.md

 The shape file comes from http://www.naturalearthdata.com/downloads/10m-cultural-vectors/10m-admin-1-states-provinces/.

-I think this file contains most of the countries so it could be used to generate this map for all of them.
+This file contains most of the countries so it could be used to generate this map for all of them.

-Im including the commands to generate the topojson from this file in the data/Malefile, the only thing that was hard for getting this topojson to render was figuring out the projection needed to be changed to “mercator” in the template.
+I'm including the commands to generate the topojson from this file in the data/Malefile, the only thing that was hard for getting this topojson to render was figuring out the projection needed to be changed to “mercator” in the template.